steppi/steppi.github.io/_posts/2021-09-01-fermi-dirac.md

 the function $$\hat{f}$$ maps points in $$\mathbf{X}$$ to properly calibrated probabilities that the associated objects belong to the category of interest.
-Such methods can produce functions which when given an image return a probability that it contains a cat.If you were to look at many such images where the predicted probability is 0.65, you should expect that approximately 65% of them actually do contain a cat.
+Such methods can produce functions which when given an image return a probability that it contains a cat.
+If you were to look at many such images where the predicted probability is 0.65, you should expect that approximately 65% of them actually do contain a cat.
 The decision function $$\mathcal{r}$$ is then determined by choosing a probability threshold $$p$$ such that